Hip dysplasia in dogs: signs, symptoms and treatment

 “Conservative management is based on a multi-pronged approach, says Sophie.

-Hip dysplasia can be managed with a combination of:
+Hip dysplasia in dogs can be managed with a combination of:

 The cost of treatment depends on the severity as that dictates the cost.
 “Plus, the larger the dog the more expensive the medication,” says Vet Sophie.